Loop Trolley: Renewed operation

 On February 25, 2022, the Bi-State Development Board voted to take over and restart operation of the Loop Trolley through June 2025.
 Board members said restarting trolley operations was preferable to repaying millions of dollars in federal grants spent to build it.

-St. Louis Mayor Tishuara Jones, who had opposed the trolley restart but also preferred it to repaying the money, informed Ahmad of the decision in a February 25 letter.
+St. Louis Mayor Tishaura Jones, who had opposed the trolley restart but also preferred it to repaying the money, informed Ahmad of the decision in a February 25 letter.
 She acknowledged federal officials' request that service be restarted in June 2022, but said operation might be delayed to ensure safety.
 Jones wrote that “the determining factor for a prudent opening date” would be up to the Missouri Department of Transportation.

 As of February 2022, the trolley operating fund included $881,321 collected via the local sales tax.
 Jones said the district estimated it would collect $773,787 in sales tax in 2022.
 The trolley authority also resubmitted a request for a $1.26 million grant to the East-West Gateway Council of Governments; a decision was expected in August.

 Service resumed on August 4, 2022, operating Thursdays through Sundays and until only October 30, instead of year-round as it had in the past.
 More than 8,000 rides were given during the nearly three-month operating season, according to Bi-State Development President and CEO Taulby Roach.

 In 2023, service ran from April 27 through October 29.
 The six-month operating season saw more than 8,500 rides: an absolute increase over 2022 but a decline in average monthly ridership, from about 2,500 to fewer than 1,400.
 In November 2023, Roach said Bi-State was considering operating the trolley until 2026, one more year than the planned five.

 The 2024 season ran from April 25 to October 27, with service Thursdays through Sundays.
 It gave an estimated 12,350 rides, about 44 percent more than the previous season.
 It also operated within its budget, Roach said in November 2024.
 He said Bi-State would work with the FTA and the Loop Trolley Transportation Development District "on an extension of this management contract so that we can continue to fulfill the obligation to the FTA and operate within reasonable expectations”.

 On February 28, 2025, the Bi-State board voted to keep running the Loop Trolley for 32 hours a week between April and October through 2028.

 The 2025 season runs from May 1 through October 26, with service from 11 a.m. to 7 p.m.
 Thursdays through Sundays.